 Assessment of Needs

 We identify special educational needs in a variety of different ways.
 This is commonly through primary transition.
 However, it could be as a result of information from professionals within School supported by observations and assessments.
-Our SENDCo is qualified to undertake diagnostic tests.
+Staff within the Learning Support department are able to offer diagnostic screeners, if requested.
 We may also use external agencies or respond to concerns raised by parents/carers.

 At King’s we ensure that provision for those with SEND is administered as soon as possible through: